 From here our path went quite steeply down hill, a rough track full of loose stones and cracks in the earth, we all had a few near misses with slips, but thankfully stayed upright. the path lead us down into a real chocolate box of a village, Aldbury, complete with village pond, pub and church – it’s just a shame about all the cars.

-To our right were distant views of the monument peeking out through the tops of the trees, showing just how far we had walked, and to our left were views off over the Hertfordshire countryside as the sun was beginning to slowly dip low.
+To our right were distant views of the monument peeking out through the tops of the trees.
+Showing just how far we had walked.
+To our left were views off over the Hertfordshire countryside as the sun was beginning to slowly dip low.

 |Looking back at the Bridgewater Monument|